-Rosland Capital settled with the CFTC over allegations they misled customers about coin values and markups.
-They paid a fine and made compliance changes.
-They continue operating today with an A+ BBB rating, but their history of pushing high-markup numismatic coins remains a concern.
+Rosland Capital settled with the CFTC over misleading customers about coin values and markups.
+They paid a fine and improved compliance.
+While they continue operating with an A+ BBB rating, their history of pushing high-markup numismatic coins is a concern.
+We recommend alternatives with cleaner records.

 The CFTC Settlement Explained